pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ![](http://i.imgur.com/BbK4KHq.png)

-On the next screen, shown partialy on the image below, you'll have to set the name of your app, and use the `Explicit App ID` option and set the `Bundle ID` to the value of the `id` in your Cordova `config.xml` <widget> tag.
+On the next screen, shown partially on the image below, you'll have to set the name of your app, and use the `Explicit App ID` option and set the `Bundle ID` to the value of the `id` in your Cordova `config.xml` <widget> tag.

 ![](http://i.imgur.com/fsENfcP.png)